missTL/PriorDrive/README.md

 ## Citing

-If you find PriorDrive useful in your research, please kindly consider citing the following paper.
+If you find PriorDrive is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
 ```
 @article{zeng2024driving,
   title={Driving with Prior Maps: Unified Vector Prior Encoding for Autonomous Vehicle Mapping},